kokasmark/Pype/README.md

 ## Binds

 **Description:**
-Binds a state to an element via its ID and specifies which attribute should be updated upon a state change.
+Binds a state to an element via its `key` attribute and specifies which attribute should be updated upon a state change.

 **Example:**
 ```python